The organic body

 What happens during a session?

-A Pulsework session can begin with either an eye diagnosis (Iridology) or a questionnaire.
+A Pulsework session can begin with either an eye diagnosis (Iridology) or a questionnaire, depending on the amount of time you have booked (1 or 1.5 hours).
 You may share what organs you would like to focus on and the practitioner also asks questions to find out what is happening in the moment and if the person has had operations in the past, as the Pulsework is very good for clearing bodily trauma from operations.
 Each circuit in the eye shows the psychological, emotional and physical markings the person has.
 For example, if the person has a mark in the bladder, this would signify that the person is probably suffering some form of stress or control issues.
 If there is a marking in the hara, the person may have had issues with anger and/or authority figures.

 Once an energy circuit has been selected to receive treatment, the client lies down and relaxes.
 Specific music is chosen to resonate the particular energy circuit being treated.
 The practitioner holds specific energy points relating to the selected circuit, and starts pulsing and flooding the area with vital energy.

 A Pulsework session can be used to still the mind and drop into silence and deep states op meditation as it can give the receptive a feeling of deep inner stillness.
 But a Pulsework session can also serve as a deep relaxation of bodyparts, a discharge of stress, anxiety or tension and you can come back from the session feeling deeply revitalised.